Bitcoin-Factory/ML-Test-Client/README.md

 This script reads boths files, and creates a ML model using the provided parameters and the data at the time-series file.
 It's execution could take several minutes.
 Once finished, a set of results are sent back from the Python script to the Test Client app, which in turn sends via webRTC the results to the Test Server app.

-The Test Server app remembers all the test results and organizes a collection with the best crowd sourced forecasts for each Asset / Timeframe.
+The Test Server app remembers all the test results and organizes a collection with the best crowd-sourced forecasts for each Asset / Timeframe.

 This consolidated collection with the best crowd-sourced forecasts is sent back to each Test Client as a response to their own report with the results of their latest test.